 Benefits of ERP Systems for Small Enterprises

 There are many benefits to implementing an ERP system for a small company.
-For one, the company may need to replace an older system or one that was manually managed and labour-intensive in the early history of the enterprise.
+For one, the company may need to replace an older system or one that was manually managed and labor-intensive in the early history of the enterprise.
 Many small businesses often use cobbled together systems or legacy applications brought over by staff from previous jobs.
 An ERP system can replace an older system with increased functionality and analytics to allow accurate and best practice materials management throughout the company.

 Secondly, an ERP system can eliminate “fragmentation”.
 Fragmentation occurs when a company uses numerous software systems from department to department to accomplish the initial growth experienced by the enterprise.
 The problem arises as to the company scales and as product offerings and manufacturing volume begin to exceed the combination of different system’s capabilities for providing organization and control of production processes as well as back-office functions as well.
 In many cases, fragmented software systems may not “talk” to one another and reporting between the systems may have to be manually reconciled.
 As manufacturing volume increases, an ERP system can eliminate fragmentation, integrating the material and business controls into a single platform with real-time data and analytics.